RocketLeagueMapmaking/RL-docs/docs/guide/decryption/02_classes.md

 ## Recompiling

 When you have added a new class or changed an existing node, you have to recompile it before UDK can recognize it.
-This can be done by using Unreal Frontend, in the menu click `script` > `Full recompile`, or by [starting UDK with the `make -full` arguments]().
-If you see at the bottom of the logs `COMMANDLET 'UDK.exe make -full' SUCCEEDED`, the recompile was succesful and you can open UDK.
+This can be done by using Unreal Frontend, in the menu click `script` > `Full recompile`, or by starting UDK with the `make -full` arguments.
+If you see at the bottom of the logs `COMMANDLET 'UDK.exe make -full' SUCCEEDED`, the recompile was successful and you can open UDK.

 ![](~@images/decryption/recompile.png "Task failed succesfully!")